THATGUYABHISHEK

 My Approach: Design as Strategic Leverage

+With adoption as the north star, I asked: Where can design have the fastest, highest-impact win?
 When the team was debating priorities, most designers wanted to work on 'bigger' problems like AI recommendations or new chart types.
 I argued that modern colors should be P0 (highest priority) for four strategic reasons:

 Criterion